-The upkeep of a property benefits all parties and thus, playing your part is key to enjoying your apartment and helps ensure a landlord treats you well.
-Here we’ve outlined some simple, common sense responsibilities that tenants should be aware of:
+First and foremost, the upkeep of a rental property applies to both parties – landlords and tenants alike.
+Thus, playing your part is key to enjoying your apartment and helps ensure a landlord treats you better!

-Your landlord must ensure a property is pest free before you move in and ensure there are no possible entry points for pests.
-However, once you’ve moved in, should poor hygienic habit attract rodents, it will be your responsibility to pay for removal.
+Yes, your landlord must ensure a property is pest free before you move in and ensure there are no possible entry points for pests.
+Once you’ve moved in, should pests appear, contact your landlord to discuss and remedy the situation immediately.

 Smoke detectors are a seemingly small concern, but their implications are big and important.
 A landlord is required to replace batteries in fire alarms but, as a tenant, you must ensure they remain active.
 If alarm starts to sound, indicating low battery or other malfunction, contact your landlord immediately to let them know.
 A landlord must investigate this immediately.
 Insurance policies hinge upon the presence of a working fire prevention plan which, of course, includes smoke detectors.
 The expectation is that landlords conduct an annual test of fire alarms and replace batteries as per the manufacturer’s instructions.

-It is the tenant’s responsibility to adhere to civic bylaws and clear snow from walkways and sidewalks around a property.
-This applies to homes, not apartment buildings where a building manager is typically responsible for snow removal.
+It is the tenant’s responsibility to adhere to civic bylaws and clear snow from walkways and sidewalks around a property (townhomes, single family homes).
+However, this only applies to homes and not apartment buildings where a building manager is typically responsible for snow removal.

 Before moving in, a landlord should make sure all light bulbs and fuses are in working order.
 Once you are in, you will be responsible for replacing light bulbs and standard fuses unless caused by a malfunctioning electrical system, in which case, that is the landlord’s responsibility.